fractaledmind/fractaledmind.github.io/src/_posts/2018-01-04-ruby-logic-interpreter-3.md

 ---
-title: 'Building an Interpreter for Propositional Logic'
+series: 'Building an Interpreter for Propositional Logic'
-subtitle: 'An interlude with minitest/autorun'
+title: 'An interlude with minitest/autorun'
 date: 2018-01-04
 tags:
   - code